revaturelabs/interviewquestions/Java/Numbers and Strings/Formatting Numeric Print Output.md

 ## Formatting Numeric Print Output

-1.Find the output the code
+1.Find the output of the code.
 ``` java

 public class Main {